INFO-4602-5602/project-1-sdsmart/README.md

 To test if this is working, make sure your server is running and open your browser.
 Then go to the url localhost/Project0/submissions/<your directory name>/index.html.
 Under “Part 1”, you should see a note that shows all four datasets have been uploaded correctly.

 <h3>Part 2: Building Scatterplots</h3>
-Under Part Two in index.html, create a line graph using one of the four datasets (your choice of which one).
+Under Part Two in index.html, create a scatter plot using one of the four datasets (your choice of which one).
 Scatterplots should have both an x- and y-axis, and the data should be scaled according to the maximum y-value in the dataset.
 Please use the d3.max function to create this scale rather than hard-coding a specific value.
 Look at the in-class tutorial for an example of how to do this.
 Note that you will need to load the dataset you’re using prior to building the visualization.

 <h3>Part 3: Building Line Graphs</h3>
 Under Part Three in index.html, visualize the same dataset you used in Part 2 using a line graph.
 Map x to the x-axis and y to the y-axis.
 As with the scatterplot, you should include axes and scale your visualization to fit the maximum values in the data.